 An invasion of privacy.

 I did not realise this at the moment, because I am slow to grasp implicit meanings in social interactions, but this confrontation was actually an invasion of my privacy.
 In order to provide a polite and truthful answer to her challenging question, I was forced into revealing the specific nature of my disability and justify my right to exercising my rights.
-The lady has a right to ask questions, especially if someone may be perceived as breaking the rules, however, if she had any valid suspicions about me, she should have asked to speak to me in private, where appropriate exchange may take place, without offense to either party.
+The lady, being a senior member of faculty, has the right to ask questions, especially if someone may be perceived as breaking the rules, however, if she had any valid suspicions about me, she should have asked to speak to me in private, where appropriate exchange may take place, without offense to either party.

 A question of integrity.

 This is by far the most sinister of all my reasonings on this matter.
 Taken literally, not wishing to attach meanings to her question because I am not adept at the fine art of innuendo, the lady’s question was worded in a way which challenged any sort of need I may have for an assistance dog.
 To me, upon reflection and dissection, it seems a broad sweeping pronouncement – with an even more sinister undertone, than just a lack of tact.
 She is implying, by logical inference, that I am lying: either that I am lying about having obtained official permission, or that I have lied in order to obtain permission for an assistance dog.
 The former is upsetting, but perhaps a rather backhanded compliment that I have the gumption and daring to pull off such a stunt as bringing a very large sized dog in to campus with me, pretending that I have permission to do so.
 (There is little logic in this, though, because I wonder WHY anyone would want to do such a thing for a lark?)
 The latter is a slur on the abilities of the people involved in the process of granting official permission.